Shane Steichen: Personal life

 A native of Sacramento, California, Steichen earned his degree in journalism and media studies from UNLV.
-He attended Oak Ridge High School in El Dorado Hills, Calif., and earned area MVP honors from the Sacramento Bee after leading his squad to a conference sectional title in 2002.
+He attended Oak Ridge High School in El Dorado Hills, California, and earned area MVP honors from the Sacramento Bee after leading his squad to a conference sectional title in 2002.
+Shortly after graduation, he appeared on contestants' row in a 2003 episode of The Price Is Right but never made it on stage, telling former Eagle Jason Kelce that he was supposed to bid last in a "One Bid" segment but Bob Barker made him go before another contestant, who bid $1 higher than Steichen and was the closest to the actual retail price.

 Steichen and his wife, Nina, have a son, Hudson, and a daughter, Stella.
 Steichen's older brother, Sean, was a punter at Boise State.